EfiLygda/MySQL-Project-Repository/Maven Analytics - SQL for Data Analysis Projects/ReadMe.md

 The answers given to the questions (total 12) for the final project of the course are located in the `final_project.sql` file.

+> [!NOTE]
+> The dataset used is not included, but it is available via course.

 # Project Overview

 ## Assignment